 3. Are contractors permitted to use tests or other exams to select individuals for hire?

-4. Are construction contractors required to monitor their compensation policies and practices?
+4. Are construction contractors required to monitor their compensation policies and practices and personnel activity?

-Yes.
-41 CFR § 60-4.3(a)7.m requires construction contractors to continually monitor their personnel practices to ensure employees are not subject to discrimination, including discrimination in compensation.
+OFCCP’s regulation at 41 CFR 60-4.3(a)7.m requires construction contractors to continually monitor their personnel practices to ensure employees are not subject to discrimination.
+Personnel practices include actions taken by management related to decisions regarding their employees, for example, hiring, firing, layoff, promotion, transfer, demotion, compensation, salary increase, salary decrease, work assignments, and benefits.
 Contractors should also examine employee access to opportunities affecting compensation, such as higher-paying positions, job classifications, work assignments, training, preferred or higher-paid shift work, access to overtime hours, pay increases, and incentive compensation.
+The Construction Contractors Technical Assistance Guide, on page 30, provides contractors with promising practices they may use to assist with demonstrating compliance.
+For example:

 5. If employees or applicants experience discrimination while working for or applying to work for a federal or federally assisted construction contractor or subcontractor, what can they do?